oem/automat/README.md

 The benchmarks have been created with [hyperfine](https://github.com/sharkdp/hyperfine).

+Now of course keep in mind that these benchmark are not all that useful, especially since they have been measured using time.
+Which is notoriously coupled to pretty much everything on the machine that is running those benchmarks.
+It really is just to show a very rough ballpark measurement.

 ### v.0.0.5

 | Command | Mean [s] | Min [s] | Max [s] | Relative |